How to Find a Water Leak

 Key Takeaways

-- Understand the essentials of find a water leak so you can act quickly and avoid damage.
+- Learn the basics of finding a water leak so you can act quickly and avoid costly damage.

 - Use safe, proven methods first; avoid shortcuts that create bigger problems.